 Blauwwind has a code of conduct to help achieve these objectives, which applies to all contractors who work on the project.
 The code ensures extra attention is paid to safety, making it an important aspect of everyday work.

-Van Oord’s FaunaGuard is used to proactively repel marine life during construction.
+Van Oord’s FaunaGuard was used to proactively repel marine life during construction.
 The FaunaGuard, an innovative device that uses specific underwater acoustics, temporarily deters marine life from entering an area to minimise the impact of construction activities.
 The Royal Netherlands Navy also uses this device when removing UXOs.

 Noise Mitigation System

 Blauwwind recognises the importance of the North Sea and is committed to protecting and supporting the marine environment.
 We are participating in a pilot to place flat oysters on some of the monopiles of the wind turbines.
 Blauwwind is open to exploring other initiatives through discussions with stakeholders.
+Blauwwind also participates in the co-use initiative for the Borssele cluster in collaboration with Rijkswaterstaat, please see their website for more details.

 Partners Group is a global private markets investment management firm with EUR 73 billion (USD 83 billion) in investment programmes under management in private equity, private real estate, private infrastructure and private debt.
 The firm manages a broad range of customised portfolios for an international clientele of institutional investors.
 Partners Group is headquartered in Zug, Switzerland, and has offices around the world.
 The firm employs over 1,200 people and is listed on the SIX Swiss Exchange (symbol: PGHN) with a majority ownership by its partners and employees.